-During the post-surgery recovery period, some of the most common questions our team receive are, “have I put on weight?” and “why do I look and feel so bloated?”
+During the post-surgery recovery period, some of the most common questions our team receive are, “have I put on weight?” and “why is my stomach bloated?”

-The truth of the matter is that symptoms such as swelling, stomach discomfort and distention are very common after surgery.
+The truth of the matter is that symptoms such as swelling, stomach distention and abdominal discomfort are very common after surgery.
 The good news is that these sensations are only temporary.
 Phew!
 Post-operative bloating and swelling usually peaks 48 hours after surgery, but will mostly subside by the 12-week mark.

 Why does bloating and swelling happen after surgery?

-There are many reasons why bloating and swelling occur after surgery.
+There are many causes of stomach bloating and swelling after surgery.

 1. The lymphatic system has been disrupted